sealink/quickets/README.md

 The puma cli has been copy-pasted to exe/quickets to allow simpler gem install then run.

+Warbler is also configured which will package up the jruby app along with the jetty web server -- to use it:

+    warble executable war
+    QUICKETS_DIR=~/quickets/config java -jar quickets.war

+Note that the java web server can't use a relative QUICKETS_DIR since it will unpack the jar into a tmp directory.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.